Between February and October 1945, the Dow Jones Industrial Average advanced 21.3%. Must have been a time of prosperity, or a bubble, right?

 Investors who are quick to head for the exits simply because there is a recession looming are forgetting one very important fact: The principal goal of an investor is to focus on acquiring strong businesses selling at attractive prices -- regardless of the market environment.

 This time around, investors who bought stocks when the recession was first officially announced last December have done handsomely, getting in near the bottom, and catching the entire rally since March.
 Yet that won't always happen.
 You might experience a little volatility, or find yourself waiting months for any capital appreciation.
 But that's the nature of the markets -- sometimes they rise, sometimes they fall, and sometimes they go nowhere.

 Market timing is useless

-Sure, some companies behind consumer luxuries may be squeezed.
+Sure, some companies behind consumer luxuries will tend to see a big squeeze.
 If the economy is tough, penny-pinching consumers might cut back on perceived luxuries from high-end retailers like Nordstrom

 The economy, though, still needs to function at some level.
-People will still need to eat, do laundry, brush their teeth, buy medicines, etc. This bodes well for dividend-paying consumer-staples powerhouses such as Procter & Gamble
+People will still need to eat, do laundry, brush their teeth, buy medicines, etc. That boded well for dividend-paying consumer-staples powerhouses such as Kimberly-Clark

 Recessions develop over time.
 There is no set formula that reveals to us when a recession begins and when it ends.
 Even though some have said that the recession is over, others think we're still in it and could see things get worse before they get better.
 Yet as those on the sidelines know all too well now, waiting for the "end" will often lead to waiting until it's too late and missing out on a great buying opportunity.
 So the key, again, is to buy quality issues for cheap and be patient.